DonaldBatryn/tumbly_app/README.md

 ## [See tumbly live](https://tumbly-app.herokuapp.com)

 ### This application utilizes a `Rails` backend, a Postgres database and a `React` frontend.
-Similarly to Tumblr, users can choose from a variety of post types to publish on their blog, like Text, Photo, Quote, etc. Your dashboard contains of feed of posts by tumbly users, and the opportunity to comment on a post (keep it friendly! :) )
+Similarly to Tumblr, users can choose from a variety of post types to publish on their blog, like Text, Photo, Quote, etc. Your dashboard contains a feed of posts by tumbly users, and the opportunity to comment on a post (keep it friendly! :) )

 ![posting a quote](app/assets/images/quotePost.gif)